run-ai/docs/docs/Researcher/scheduling/gpu-memory-swap.md

 ## Known Limitations

+* A pod created before the GPU memory swap feature was eneabled in that cluster is not able to be scheduled to a swap-enabled node.
+A proper event is generated in case no matching node is found.
+Users must re-submit those pods to make them swap-enabled.
 * GPU memory swap cannot be enabled if fairshare time-slicing or strict time-slicing is used, GPU memory swap can only be used with the default time-slicing mechanism.
 * CPU RAM size cannot be decreased once GPU memory swap is enabled.